notofonts/noto-docs/src/miniarticles/NotoEmoji.md

 # Noto Emoji

-Noto Emoji is a Emoji design intended for general use for Emoji symbols.
+Noto Emoji is a monochrome (non-color) scalable OpenType format.
+It only contains about 25% of all encoded emoji (887), and is intended for limited use in print publications, on monochrome displays, and in other scenarios where multiple colors cannot be reproduced.

-It contains 888 glyphs and 1 OpenType features, and supports 887 characters from the Unicode blocks: Miscellaneous Symbols and Pictographs, Emoticons, Transport and Map Symbols, Miscellaneous Symbols, Enclosed Alphanumeric Supplement, Dingbats, Enclosed Ideographic Supplement, Geometric Shapes, Arrows, Miscellaneous Technical, Miscellaneous Symbols and Arrows.
+Noto Emoji contains 888 glyphs, and supports 887 characters from 11 Unicode blocks: Miscellaneous Symbols and Pictographs, Emoticons, Transport and Map Symbols, Miscellaneous Symbols, Enclosed Alphanumeric Supplement, Dingbats, Enclosed Ideographic Supplement, Geometric Shapes, Arrows, Miscellaneous Technical, Miscellaneous Symbols and Arrows.

 ## Supported writing systems